OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 from this repository; deployment does not depend on them being available.

-The advanced flow additionally prompts for CTID, hostname, bridge, IPv4 DHCP or static addressing, cores, memory, and disk sizes.
-Static addresses must include their prefix, for example `192.168.1.184/24`; the gateway is optional.
-These network values can also be supplied with `--ip ADDRESS/PREFIX` and `--gateway ADDRESS` (`--ip dhcp` is the default).
+The advanced flow additionally prompts for CTID, hostname, bridge, IPv4 DHCP or static addressing, optional static IPv6, cores, memory, and disk sizes.
+Static addresses must include their prefix, for example `192.168.1.184/24` and `2001:db8::184/64`.
+Gateways are optional.
+These network values can also be supplied with `--ip ADDRESS/PREFIX`, `--gateway ADDRESS`, `--ip6 ADDRESS/PREFIX`, and `--gateway6 ADDRESS`; `--ip dhcp` and `--ip6 none` are the defaults.
 Run `./bin/deploy_proxmox_oci --help` for the complete option list.
 Repeatable installs can reuse the existing JSON answers format.
 Copy the example, replace every placeholder secret, and restrict it before use:

 ```bash
 sudo install -m 0600 bin/install_server.answers.example.json /root/inkplate-answers.json